Places in Syria

 Previous travel to Israel

-If your passport shows previous travel to Israel, it is likely you’ll be refused entry to Syria.
+If your passport shows previous travel to Israel, you may be refused entry to Syria.

 Visa requirements